On the Theory of Continual Learning with Gradient Descent for Neural Networks

 where $\mu_+ \perp \mu_-,$ and $\Pr[y=1]=\Pr[y=-1]=1/2$.
-This dataset serves as a representative example of a realizable, not linearly separable problem that is well-suited for analyzing neural networks.
-The XOR cluster and its Boolean variant (known as parities) have been extensively studied in the deep learning theory literature \cite{wei2019regularization, refinetti2021classifying, Xu2023BenignOA, telgarsky2023feature, tt24, glasgowsgd, ttm}.
-In particular, the XOR model is a representative instance of multi-index models, which have recently been used to investigate the sample complexity of neural network learning\cite{damian2022neural,ba2022high,abbe2022merged}.
-For this data set, we show that $d^2$ samples and $d^4$ neurons are sufficient to achieve near zero train and test loss (see Prop. \ref{prop:xor} in App. \ref{app:signlexor}).
+The XOR cluster and its Boolean variant (known as parities) have been extensively studied in the deep learning theory literature \cite{wei2019regularization, refinetti2021classifying, Xu2023BenignOA, telgarsky2023feature, tt24, glasgowsgd}.
+In particular, the XOR model is a representative instance of multi-index models, which have recently been used to investigate the sample complexity of neural network learning \cite{damian2022neural,ba2022high,abbe2022merged}.
+For this distribution, we show that $d^2$ samples and $d^4$ neurons are sufficient to achieve near zero train and test loss (see Prop. \ref{prop:xor} in Appendix \ref{app:signlexor}).

 For the continual learning setup we consider a stream of $K$ tasks, where each task is generated according to the XOR cluster dataset, that is, for task $k$: